 There's not enough good evidence yet to say how effective this procedure is or how safe it is.
 If your doctor thinks it could work for you and you decide to give it a try, you'll be monitored closely.
 Your doctor may even see if you'd like to join a clinical trial for this treatment.
 This is when you're given the treatment, as part of a study, to test how well it works.
 Speak to your doctor for more information.

 Surgery is usually a last resort.
 It’s only an option if your sleep apnoea is caused by something that can’t be treated through lifestyle changes, oral devices or CPAP, or if these treatment options aren't working for you.
 You may be able to have surgery to remove any excess tissue in your throat, for example, or to remove your tonsils, if they are causing your sleep apnoea.

 Other procedures use laser or radiofrequency ablation (heat from radio waves) to reduce the amount of tissue around your soft palate or uvula.

 Obstructive sleep apnoea (OSA) is associated with an increased risk of a number of conditions that affect your heart and circulation.
 These include:

 - an abnormal heart beat (arrhythmia)

 - high blood pressure (hypertension)

-You may find it reassuring to know that about two out of every three people manage to use CPAP long-term.
 The air pressure of your CPAP machine needs to be just right for it to help stop your sleep apnoea.
 If it doesn’t seem to be helping, the pressure may need adjusting.
-Many machines now have an automatic adjuster for this.
+Many machines now have automatic adjustment for this.